poojahooda22/youtube-nextjsclone/README.md

 - [Next.js Documentation](https
 - [Learn Next.js](https://ne

-The easiest way to deploy your Next.js app is to use the [Vercel Platform] from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use the [Vercel Platform] from the creators of Next.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.